-- ACADEMIC ADVISOR.
 Secure an Ed.D.
+Academic Advisor at Teachers College to work with you in your program.

+3. TRANSFER CREDITS.

-Academic Advisor at Teachers College to work with you in your program. - TRANSFER CREDITS.
-In consultation with your Academic Advisor, submit an application for transfer credits (if applicable) through the Office of the Registrar's website. - 4.
-CONTINUOUS REGISTRATION. - CERTIFICATION EXAMINATION.
+In consultation with your Academic Advisor, submit an application for transfer credits (if applicable) through the Office of the Registrar's website.

+- 4. CONTINUOUS REGISTRATION. - 5.
+CERTIFICATION EXAMINATION.

 Apply and take (with Academic Advisor's approval) the Certification Examination.
-See Academic Calendar for dates and deadlines. - PROGRAM PLAN (DEGREE AUDIT).
+See Academic Calendar for dates and deadlines.

+6. PROGRAM PLAN (DEGREE AUDIT/DEGREE WORKS).

 Prepare a Program Plan showing distribution of courses (completed and proposed) for meeting requirements set by the department.
-Secure Academic Advisor's approval who will submit via Degree Audit. - 7.
-VERIFICATION OF TEACHING EXPERIENCE OR INTERNSHIP - 8.
+Secure Academic Advisor's approval.

+- 7. VERIFICATION OF TEACHING EXPERIENCE OR INTERNSHIP - 8.
 DISSERTATION PROPOSAL HEARING AND APPROVAL. - 9.
 OBLIGATION FOR CONTINUOUS ENROLLMENT REQUIREMENT. - 10.
 DEPARTMENTAL RECOMMENDATION FOR CERTIFICATION. - 11.
 COMPLETION OF REQUIRED COURSES. - 12.
 COMPLETION OF DISSERTATION MANUSCRIPT. - 13.
 DISSERTATION ORAL DEFENSE. - 14.
 FINAL ELECTRONIC DEPOSIT OF DISSERTATION AND ABSTRACT.